AI in Urban Planning Explained: Futurist & AI Expert Ian Khan on Smart Cities

 Management: Innovative water management techniques, such as rainwater harvesting, sustainable drainage systems, and water recycling, ensure that cities use water resources efficiently and reduce pollution in water bodies.

-Waste and Recycling: Effective waste management systems that promote recycling, composting, and reduction of waste production are essential in green cities.
+Waste Reduction and Recycling: Effective waste management systems that promote recycling, composting, and reduction of waste production are essential in green cities.
 These systems help minimize landfill use and reduce pollution.

-Community Engagement: Involving community members in the planning and decision-making process ensures that urban development the needs of its residents.
+Engagement: Involving community members in the planning and decision-making process ensures that urban development meets the needs of its residents.
 This participatory approach fosters a sense of ownership and responsibility towards the community and its environment.

 Top 10 Urban Air Mobility experts to follow